 |Turkey Breast, Roast||1-1/4 to 1-3/4 lbs.||45 to 60||325°||165°|

-*For stuffed birds, add 15 to 45 minutes to the roasting time.
-Temperature of stuffing should read at least 165°.
+*We don’t recommend stuffing the turkey, but if you insist on doing so, add 15 to 45 minutes to the roasting time.
+The temperature of the stuffing must read at least 165°.

 But what about basting?